Receiving medical care outside Canada

 - manufacturer

-Get copies of all medical records related to your procedure to bring back to Canada.
-This documentation will be important if there are complications after you return home.
+Get copies of all medical records related to your procedure before departure, including X-rays and scans.
+This is important for follow-up care and if there are complications after you return home.

-Review everything with your health care provider when you return, including:
+Review everything with a health care provider when you return to Canada, including:

 - the results of medical tests